-Consumers, employees, investors and other stakeholders increasingly expect companies to adopt both a corporate Purpose and robust ESG or sustainability practices.
+Consumers, employees, investors and other stakeholders increasingly expect companies to adopt both a corporate Purpose and robust ESG (environmental, social and governance) or sustainability practices.

 Aside from these expanding expectations, we need the business sector to play a major role in order to meaningfully address the enormous, complex challenges facing the world.

 Without the private sector’s financial investment, networks and influence, we